Equitable Holdings Inc. (EQH) Just Got Our Attention

 EQH’s Market Performance

-EQH stocks went up by 1.79% for the week, with a monthly drop of -0.26% and a quarterly performance of 8.13%, while its annual performance rate touched 58.81%.
-The volatility ratio for the week stands at 3.10% while the volatility levels for the past 30 days are set at 2.79% for Equitable Holdings Inc..
-The simple moving average for the period of the last 20 days is 3.68% for EQH stocks with a simple moving average of 1.29% for the last 200 days.
+EQH stocks went up by 3.86% for the week, with a monthly jump of 5.93% and a quarterly performance of 8.69%, while its annual performance rate touched 49.20%.
+The volatility ratio for the week stands at 2.22% while the volatility levels for the past 30 days are set at 2.71% for Equitable Holdings Inc..
+The simple moving average for the period of the last 20 days is 6.44% for EQH stocks with a simple moving average of 4.32% for the last 200 days.

 Analysts’ Opinion of EQH